AnthonyChing/HTMLB/docs/README.md

 ## Work Load

 Each team member studied on 1 machine learning algorithm and worked on the corresponding section in this report.
 The other sections are done together evenly.
-All members attended weekly meetings ([meeting minutes: https://hackmd.io/@StackSmasher/INGODSMEETING](https://hackmd.io/@StackSmasher/INGODSMEETING))
+All members attended weekly meetings ([meeting minutes](./IN%20GOD'S%20MEETING.md))

 ## Preprocessing